Michelle L. Ivey, Ph.D., CCC-SLP

 Professional Activities

-University of Houston National Student Speech Language Hearing Association, Co-Faculty Advisor
+- University of Houston National Student Speech Language Hearing Association (NSSHLA), Faculty Advisor